How moving AI to the edge can help solve the data center energy crisis

 As Splunk CEO Gary Steele told The Wall Street Journal in a recent interview: “You are not just going to let an AI agent reconfigure your network.
 You are going to be really super-thoughtful about the next steps that you take.”

-Instead, Splunk’s systems allow enterprises to deploy AI that makes recommendations, but that ultimately keeps humans in charge of making decisions.
-This is especially critical for edge deployments, where, power savings aside, the AI app has the chance to more directly impact the workplace, since it is situated in and among it.
+Instead, Splunk’s systems allow enterprises to deploy AI that makes recommendations but ultimately keeps humans in charge of making decisions.
+This is especially critical for edge deployments, where, power savings aside, the AI app has the chance to more directly impact the workplace since it is situated in and among it.

 Splunk also wants to ensure that enterprises are prepared to come in with their own unique data to refine the AI apps they plan to use, as doing so will be critical to the ultimate success of an AI at the edge deployments.